ethereum/devp2p/caps/eth.md

   block.
 - The `transactions` of the block must be verified against the `txs-root` by computing and comparing the merkle trie hash of the transactions list.
+- The `withdrawals` of block body must be verified against the `withdrawals-root` by computing and comparing the merkle trie hash of the withdrawals list.
+Note that no further validation of withdrawals is possible, since they are injected into the block by the consensus layer.
 - The `ommers` list may contain at most two headers.
 - `keccak256(ommers)` must match the `ommers-hash` of the block header.
 - The headers contained in the `ommers` list must be valid headers.
 Their block number